jeffkorby/README-Generator/README.md

 # README Generator

+  ## Description
-  # Uses node.js to create a README.md file.
+  Uses node.js to ask question prompts and then creates a README.md file based on the responses.

   ## Table of Contents:
   * [Installation](#Installation)